What is a chromosomal condition?

 - Balanced translocations may be passed from parent to child in the same form, or may become unbalanced in a child and result in a chromosomal condition.

-- HEE Genomics Education Programme course: Genomics 101: Dominant, Recessive and Beyond
+- NHS England Genomics Education Programme course: Genomics 101: Dominant, Recessive and Beyond